Tax Consultant Munich | Tax Advisor Muncih

 U.S Expat Tax in Germany for Americans

-Get our services to ensure you are in full compliance with your U.S tax obligations while living in Germany.
+Our partner ensure you are in full compliance with your U.S tax obligations while living in Germany.
 Our certified public accountants (CPAs) and enrolled agents (EAs) have years of experience dealing with the complexities of U.S expat taxes.
 We will prepare and file your federal and state tax returns, as well as any required reports such as the FBAR and FATCA.

 For Americans working in Germany, there are a few things to know about filing taxes.
 First, all workers are required to file a tax return, regardless of whether they have taxes withheld from their paycheck.
 Second, the tax year in Germany runs from January 1st to December 31st, so workers will need to file their returns by April 18th of the following year.
 Third, workers will need to provide their German tax ID number when filing their returns.